 Basic medical terminology can be used to describe precisely a patient’s condition and the nature of the treatment required to help recovery.
 In the absence of proper training and medical terminology knowledge, the communication that takes place amongst healthcare workers could become confusing so that the patient may not be given the right treatment.

 Even when discussing a patient’s condition with other medical workers when the patient is present can help to calm the patient if the team of health workers use basic medical terminology that only they can understand.

 A lot of professionals use these terms a lot (even though the condition or treatment can be explained in English) as it can somehow hide some details about the patient’s condition to help the family with emotions they may experience.

-There are various providers who offer students training in medical terminology so they can be most effective in the medical environment.
+There are various providers who offer students training in basics or advance medical terminology so they can be most effective in the medical environment.
 This knowledge helps professionals responsible for health care to understand the condition of a patient used shared medical terminology.

 – Why the Patient is in Hospital.